AppImage/docs.appimage.org/source/reference/appimage/appimage-types.rst

 This version has been embedded in go-appimagetool, an experimental alternative to the reference implementation.
 There were still discussions about potential other solutions in 2022 and early 2023 until it became clear in February of 2023 that this static version would become the future reference implementation.

-After testing the runtime for a while, it was supposed to “be made official” (replace the old reference implementation) in April of 2023.
+After testing the runtime for a while, it was supposed to "be made official" (replace the old reference implementation) in April of 2023.
 But that didn't happen due to multiple issues:

 - Some software that worked with AppImages (mainly the AppImageLauncher) were not compatible with this new runtime.
 This also resulted in bad error messages.
 - There were aspirations to officially create a new specification type that's adapted to the new runtime and helps other tools to have full compatibility.